Order of Saint Camillus Cross

 I

 The founding members and those elevated by unanimous resolution.
-Grand Companions bear special responsibility for the direction of the Order and serve as its conscience and memory.
+Knights and Dames Grand Cross bear special responsibility for the direction of the Order and serve as its conscience and memory.

 II

 Members who have served with distinction and been elevated by vote of the membership.
-Senior Companions are eligible for all offices and carry enhanced responsibility.
+Knights and Dames Commander are eligible for all offices and carry enhanced responsibility.

 III

 The standard grade of full membership, conferred upon a candidate formally proposed, approved, and received.
-Companions hold full voting rights and are bound by all Charter obligations.
+Knights of the Order hold full voting rights and are bound by all Charter obligations.

 IV